fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp3-m1-exercise-implement-base-derived-classes.md

     ```csharp

-    // Step 3 - Demonstrate using inherited methods to make a deposit
+    // Step 3 - Demonstrate using inherited methods to withdraw, transfer, and deposit funds
-    Console.WriteLine("\nDemonstrating inheritance of the Deposit method from the base class...");
+    Console.WriteLine("\nDemonstrating inheritance of the Withdraw, Transfer, and Deposit methods from the base class...");

     // define a transaction amount
     double transactionAmount = 200;